argoproj/argo-cd/docs/operator-manual/applicationset/GoTemplate.md

 | `{{path.filenameNormalized}}` | `{{.path.filenameNormalized}}` | `{{normalize .path.filename}}` |
 | `{{path[N]}}` | `-` | `{{index .path.segments N}}` |

-## Available template functions

-ApplicationSet controller provides:

-- all [sprig](http://masterminds.github.io/sprig/) Go templates function except `env`, `expandenv` and `getHostByName`
-- `normalize`: sanitizes the input so that it complies with the following rules:
-  1. contains no more than 253 characters
-  2. contains only lowercase alphanumeric characters, '-' or '.'
-  3. starts and ends with an alphanumeric character
-- `toYaml` / `fromYaml` / `fromYamlArray` helm like functions

 ## Examples

 ### Basic Go template usage